NithinKalidas/Appian/Generic.md

  * Sprint Duration: A Sprint is a fixed time period in Agile (mainly Scrum) during which the team works to complete a set of user stories.
  * Sprint Velocity: Sprint Velocity is the measure of work done by a team in a sprint.

 ## 56. How to create new schema for appian what permission would require for that?
-(NR)
+When connected with database schema, We can select the database